xtralifecloud/unity-sdk/Docs/matches.md

 }
 ~~~~

 In case the match is marked as finished, the following event will be broadcasted to all players except the one who initiated it.
-You can subscribe to it at a higher level by using the #Cotc.Match.OnMatchFinished event.
+You can subscribe to it at a higher level by using the #CotcSdk.Match.OnMatchFinished event.

 ~~~~{.js}
     {